Autodesk/hubble/README.md

 ## Known Issues

-* The [Git Traffic chart](https://autodesk.github.io/hubble/housekeeping-git-traffic) generates wrong results with GitHub Enterprise 2.11.0 as GitHub changed the rotation of the relevant log file from daily to weekly.
+* The [Git traffic chart](https://autodesk.github.io/hubble/housekeeping-git-traffic) generates wrong results with GitHub Enterprise 2.11.0, as GitHub changed the rotation of the relevant log file from daily to weekly.
 We reported the problem and hope they fix it soon.

 ## Contributing